wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 Sweet Captcha protects the following:
 ----------------------------------------
+* NEW!!!
+Sweet From - Sweet Captcha has its own integrated form.
+(Check it out under Sweet Captcha settings)
 * Sweet Captcha for Registration form
 * Sweet Captcha for Comment form
 * Sweet Captcha for Login form